starzshot/README.md/README.md

 * Block me immediately if you’re proship, I won’t debate or argue on it or its discourse.

 * I’m alright with NSFW jokes/references/remarks, but please refrain from making any towards me, thankyou :)

+* I prefer being sent a whisper if you want to INT or just in general!

 Okay that’s it, bye!!